 But the islands dotted across this region offer a huge array of opportunities, experiences and adventures.

-Here's the inside track on the "best islands" for everyone, from thrill seekers and beach bums to honeymooners and high rollers.
+Struggling to decide which piece of paradise to visit?
+Here's the inside track on the "best islands" for everyone, from thrill seekers and beach bums to honeymooners and high rollers:

 As soon as you step off the private plane that whisks you to Fiji's Laucala Island, one of three small islands off the coast of Taveuni, life gets immeasurably better.